 Reider grew up in San Francisco, California, raised in a family of Jewish-American artists.
 He learned piano from his father, a musical theater composer, and in high school he was featured on Marian McPartland’s “Piano Jazz” on NPR.
 At Columbia University in New York City, he majored in American Studies and fell in love with folk music.
 While writing his thesis comparing the songwriting of Woody Guthrie and Ira Gershwin, Reider picked up an old accordion and began learning bluegrass and old-time tunes.
 This set him off on a journey that has taken him from back porches and dive bars to concert halls and major festivals all around the world.

 Representing the U.S. Department of State as a musical ambassador, Sam has traveled to China, Laos, Cambodia, Myanmar, Vietnam, Estonia, Turkey and Azerbaijan, carrying his accordion on his back and collaborating with international artists.
 Folk songs and stories from these travels serve as inspiration for many of the compositions on Reider’s first record, Too Hot to Sleep (2018), which features the Human Hands, a virtuosic ensemble of acoustic musicians originally based in Brooklyn, NY described by the New York Times as “modern folk music with saxophone and accordion.”
 Irresistible melodies, fiery improvisation and otherworldly sounds collide in what Songlines Magazine dubbed a "mash-up of the Klezmatics, Quintette du Hot Club de France and the Punch Brothers.”
+The Human Hands latest release, The Golem and Other Tales (2024) features an original tone poem based on the legend of the Golem, a clay man brought to life.

 In July 2022 Reider released Petrichor, his first record of solo piano music.
 The title refers to the smell of the earth after a first rain and the eight original compositions on Petrichor form a musical reflection on Reider’s recent homecoming to San Francisco after ten years in New York City.
 “Hiking the foggy coastline, climbing through redwood forests up to alpine lakes, I felt rejuvenated to be back home, in touch with a part of myself that had laid dormant,” says Reider.
 "I sought to capture the grandeur, intimacy and nostalgia of the landscape I grew up with.”
 The project represents a return to Reider’s piano roots, in which he pays homage to his earliest inspirations on the instrument – Duke Ellington, James Booker, Keith Jarrett, Claude Debussy, and Emahoy Tsegué-Maryam Guèbrou.
 Petrichor has received critical praised, named best of 2022 by Downbeat Magazine, and described by the San Francisco Chronicle as “destined to spark your creativity, imagination and wanderlust for the natural world.”